 Certainly, consumers will be spending like crazy – much of which will be done with credit cards.
 For a business looking to capitalize on America’s end-of-year spending, this presents an interesting opportunity: offering a store-branded credit card.

-These credit cards generally work the same way as a normal credit card, but there are a few important caveats that make a big difference.
+These credit cards generally work the same way as a standard credit card, but there are a few important caveats that make a big difference.

 Rewards on store credit cards are also often tailored towards in-store purchases and offer very little in cash back elsewhere.
 Furthermore, unlucky consumers often find that these rewards expire before they can put them to use.